openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/huawei-storage-driver.rst

      - All
    * - Initiator TargetPortGroup
      - -
-     - IP address of the iSCSI target port that is provided for computing nodes.
+     - IP address of the iSCSI target port that is provided for compute nodes.
      - T series V2 V3

        18000
+   * - DefaultTargetIP
+     - -
+     - Default IP address of the iSCSI target port that is provided for compute nodes.
+     - All
+   * - OSType
+     - Linux
+     - Operating system of the Nova compute node's host.
+     - All
+   * - HostIP
+     - -
+     - IP address of the Nova compute node's host.
+     - All

 .. important::